 Articles published in The Learner Journal Collection are peer reviewed by scholars who are active members of The Learner Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to review articles and have been screened by Common Ground’s editorial team.
 This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes The Learner Journal Collection’s peer review process from journals that have a more top-down, editor-centric approach to refereeing.

 The Learner Journal Collection reviewers are assigned to articles based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged as Associate Editors in the volume that includes the article(s) they reviewed.
-The Associate Editors listed below have contributed significantly to the overall editorial quality and content of the collection.
-In order to protect anonymity, Associate Editors will be credited by volume rather than issue.
-This credit will appear in the fourth issue of each journal's volume.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
+The Reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.

 When publishing with us, you don't just get the opportunity to write, you also provide feedback on other articles submitted to the journal collection.